Aerilius/sketchup-console-plus/design/Technical Overview.md

 ## Features System

-To handle the growing amount of features, they are implemented like extensions, with the core console having only elementary functionality.
-A feature can bring both Ruby code and JavaScript code.
+To handle the growing amount of features, they are implemented like extensions, with the core console having only basic functionality.
+A feature can include both Ruby code and JavaScript code.

-The plugin searches features in the features folder and loads them as soon as the plugin is loaded, and loads JavaScript whenever a console dialog is opened.
-A feature is initialized with a struct giving access to several components of the plugin (consoles) on which it can listen for events and act on them (console dialog opened etc.).
+Features are searched in the features folder and loaded as soon as the plugin is loaded, and JavaScript is loaded whenever a console dialog is opened.
+A feature's class is initialized with a struct giving access to several components of the plugin (consoles) on which it can listen for events and act on them (console dialog opened etc.).

 ## JavaScript Modules